anatolii-sid/personal/README.md

 ![Screenshot 2024-05-20 at 4 14 24 PM](https://github.com/anatolii-sid/personal/assets/146433876/aeb92e1c-82e4-4dce-8f20-52f66fd99678)

-## This Anatolii Does Not Exist
+## 4 - This Anatolii Does Not Exist using PyTorch

 This project was inspired by the thispersondoesnotexist.com webiste.
 Through the use Generative Adveserial Networks I was able to train a model to generate images of my face.
 Although not perfect they are impressive when considering that the data set only had 306 samples.

 ![output](https://github.com/anatolii-sid/personal/assets/146433876/bfca2091-a9de-4d40-b33a-fcfed2987b9a)